michelesr/mike-wow-addon/doc/source/main.rst

 Mike WoW Addon
 **************

-.. index:: Main Page
+.. index:: single: Main Page

 Welcome to Mike's WoW Addon documentation.

 Introduction
 ============

-.. index:: Introduction
+.. index:: single: Introduction

 Everything started when i wanted to write some macro for the game.